Bullit (song)

-"Bullit" is a dance song by the French music producer Laurent Arriau aka Watermät.
+"Bullit" is a dance song by the French music producer Watermät.
 A vocal version entitled "Bullit (So Real)" was later released, but it did not chart.
 The music video for Bullit is about a group of hula girls in a photograph, who use their alluring looks to invite men to join them on the beach, ultimately trapping the men in the photograph with them.
 The main hula girl is played by Australian model Lucinda Nicholas.